Clock position: As a relative bearing

 This is a system of denoting impromptu relative bearing widely used in practical navigation to give the position of an observed object readily and comprehensibly.
 "Relative" means that it does not state or imply any compass directions whatsoever.
 The vessel can be pointed in any direction.
 The clock numbers are relative to the direction in which the vessel points.
 The angular distance between adjacent clock numbers is 30 degrees, a round unit that simplifies mathematical juggling.
 A quick clock number can be shouted by a lookout, whereas after a calculation and comparison of compass points, which might be unknown anyway, it might be too late for the vessel to avoid danger.

 As an example of a standard use, the clock position of every approaching vessel is monitored.
 If the clock number for the observed vessel does not change, it is on a collision course for the observer vessel, as vessels that pass by must change relative bearing.
 In warfare the clock system is especially useful in drawing attention to enemy locations.

 The clock system is easily converted into a 360 degree system for more precise denotation.
 One bearing, or point, is termed an azimuth.
 The convention is that of analytic geometry: the y-axis at zero degrees is the longitudinal axis of the vehicle.
 Angles grow larger in the clockwise direction.
 Thus, directly to port is at 270 degrees.
 Negative angles are not used.
 In navigational contexts, the bearing must be stated as 3 digits: 010 (not so in other contexts).
 These circles are not to be confused with latitude and longitude, or with any sort of compass reading, which are not relative to the vehicle, but to the magnetic and spin axes of the Earth.

 As a true bearing

+For maritime and aviation applications, the clock bearing is almost always a relative bearing; i.e., the angle stated or implied is angular distance from “12 o clock” which is defined as the longitudinal axis of the vessel or imaginary vessel to the bearing.
+The clock direction is given as one might read the “time” from a giant clock laid horizontally below the object of interest.

+If such a clock were aligned so that its 12 o clock always aligned with either true north or south, it could be used as reference for determining absolute bearing or true bearing.

+For example, a physical clock laid flat on the ground can be oriented so that its 12 o clock index points in the direction of the noon sun.
+In this case, the other positions on the clock face will correlate to absolute cardinal points of the compass.